Prepara Herb Savor Pod Review: I Tried the Viral Herb Saver

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Megan Wood/Taste of Home

 I had an annoying and expensive cooking problem.
-I kept buying yummy fresh herbs, using a partial amount and then throwing away rotted bunches of basil, mint, dill and parsley a few day later.
+I kept buying yummy fresh herbs, using a partial amount and then throwing away rotted bunches of basil, mint, dill and parsley a few days later.
 Ugh!
 I was wasting food and money.
-There had to be a solution to this common problem of fresh herbs fresh rotting quickly in the refrigerator.
+There had to be a solution to this common problem of fresh herbs rotting quickly in the refrigerator.

-I added a set of three Herb Savers to my cart and waited for fresh herb season to hit.
+I added a set of three herb savers to my cart and waited for fresh herb season to hit.
 Here’s how it went.

 What Is an Herb Saver?